Migrants Mental Capacity Advocacy Project

 Adults with severe mental health issues receive little support navigating the immigration and social welfare system, though they may lack the mental capacity to do so.
 As a result, many are unable to regularise their status and face the full brunt of the hostile environment.

 In October 2017, we started the Migrants Mental Capacity Advocacy (MMCA) Project to fill this gap.
-The MMCA Project is the first and only project of its kind in the UK, providing tailored support for complex mental health cases.
+The MMCA Project is the first and only project of its kind in the UK.
+We provide tailored and holistic direct support for complex mental health while at the same time push for systemic changes through organising, capacity building, policy and strategic litigation.
+Read more in our report, Without Capacity: Mental Capacity as a Barrier to Justice in the Immigration System here.

 Rachel went to several charities for help, insisting she had British citizenship, but they could not help her obtain a bank account, national insurance number or benefits.
 Social services could not assist as, delusions aside, Rachel is able to care for herself.
 Since Rachel was unable to engage with her immigration status, no application could be made to the Home Office to regularise her status in the UK.